as-greywing/react-pathfinder/src/libs/gw-ngraph/README.md

 ```

 ### 4. Distance (Optional)
-If required, you can change the units of distance using
+If required, you can change the default units of distance from `kilometers` to `miles` using the following:
 ```
-const shortestRoute = findMany(graph, waypoints, 'miles);
+const shortestRoute = findMany(graph, waypoints, 'miles');
 ```

 ## Notes